 - T-Mobile includes Scam ID and Scam Block on its phones at no extra cost.
 For an additional $4 a month, users receive an enhanced function called Name ID, which identifies a caller’s name and location, blocks calls and can send an entire category of calls directly to voicemail.
 This is available for Apple and Android devices.

 Use a third party-app.
-If you’re not satisfied with your cell provider’s spam-blocking service, there are a number of apps that can help, among them YouMail, Call Control, Robokiller, Hiya and Nomorobo.
+If you’re not satisfied with your cell provider’s spam-blocking service, there are a number of apps that can help (see our list of top call-blocking apps), among them YouMail, Call Control, Robokiller, Hiya and Nomorobo.
 You can’t use your carrier’s app and a third-party app at the same time, but if your cell provider offers spam-filtering as a service (not an app), you can try a layered approach to screen out more calls.
 “That’s the best way to get as few [spam calls] as possible,” said Alex Quilici, CEO of YouMail.

 Block robocall numbers.
 When you receive a robocall, you can block the number to prevent it from reaching you again.
 That said, number spoofing makes this a game of whack-a-mole, since a robocaller may call you from a different number each time.